Computer Science (MSc)

 Within the university’s student community, our study and student associations organise a huge variety of social, cultural, and study events to keep you busy all year round.
 You can also join the University Sports Centre, which offers scheduled group sports and fitness classes amongst other activities.

 In August and February each year, Leiden University hosts the English-language Orientation Week Leiden (OWL), which welcomes both international and Dutch students.
 The OWL is an excellent way to get to know Leiden University, the city and to meet other students.

 De Leidsche Flesch is the study association of the studies Computer Science, Physics, Astronomy and Mathematics.
 The main goals of the De Leidsche Flesch are to contribute to the interaction between its members and the scientific community and to contribute to the interaction between its members themselves.
 They organize a wide range of activities, like (lunch) lectures, excursions and study trips.
 They also try to acquaint you with job opportunities for after completing your study.

 Science Buddy Programme

 The Science master’s Buddy Programme has been set up by the Faculty of Science to help all international students who are new to the university to integrate quickly and easily into university life.
 Through the programme you will learn everything you need to know about the university, the student community, and the practical side of life in Leiden.
-Your buddy is your first connection in the Netherlands and he or she can help you to find your way around.
+Your buddy is your first connection in the Netherlands and can help you to find your way around.
 A few weeks before the start of your studies, you will get an invitation for the programme.
 After signing up, you will be matched to a student preferably from your own study programme.